quirks-unchained/craftable-syringes/README.md

 # craftable-syringes
 Addon for Quirks Unchained - allows crafting of syringes (for survival players)

-Just drop the .zip file in the datapacks folder in your world!
+Just drop the .zip file in the datapacks folder in your world files!

 Full recipe list coming soon...